Lebanon Fire Department

 The months throughout the school year are designated to providing fire safety information to all grades of the Lebanon School Corporation and all area child care agencies.
 Fire personnel will present a 20 – 30 minute fire safety presentation followed by10 – 15 minutes where students can explore the fire department apparatus at the school.

 Firefighters are encouraged to stay and have lunch with the kids and enjoy their time at the school if it works into their scheduling.

 Summer Splash is a 30 – 60 minute water program offered to the residents of Lebanon, mostly kids, during the hottest days of the year.
 An Engine or the Aerial will flow water and create a spray ground while children play.
 A quick fire safety discussion will be presented before and after Summer Splash.
 Summer Splash will usually take place around the Southside Park area.

 Lebanon Firefighters will instruct students on CPR & First Aid.
 This course is accredited by the American Heart Association, and the certification is good for 2 years.
-The course is limited to 10 – 15 students and will consist of no longer than 4 hours of training.
-This course is free a free community safety course, but donations are appreciated.
+The course is limited to 10 – 15 students and will consist of no longer than 6 hours of training.
+For more information and scheduling, contact the CPR Program at (765)485-3019.

 Lebanon Firefighters will instruct students on fire extinguisher safety.
 There is a 15 – 30 minute video and lecture followed by a fire suppression demonstration, complete with a live burn and quick lecture.
-This is a free community safety course, but donations are appreciated.
+For more information and scheduling, contact us at (765)485-3019.